hl7-eu/idea4rc/input/pagecontent/index.md

 ### Scope

 > Specify **HL7 FHIR logical models** and **profiles** to be used within
-> the European project **PanCareSurPass**.
+> the European project **IDEA4RC**.
 This project studies the
-> scale-up and implementation of the digital Survivorship Passport to
+> implementation of an intelligent ecosystem to improve the
-> improve people-centred care for childhood cancer survivors.
+> governance, the sharing, and the re-use of health data for rare cancers.

 ### The PancareSurPass Project